jacksonlanecole/WallinCode/README.md

 This is the development branch of a fork of [Wallincode](https://github.com/JSPAM-Manga/WallinCode).

+The recent developments in this fork of JSPAM-Manga focus on creating a machine scoring mechanism for comparing rendered galaxy merger models to the morphology of their real counterparts.
+These machine scores can then be used in conjunction with citizen science efforts to score these same models, effectively reducing the human interaction time needed to determine whether a particular model is "good" or "bad."
+Further, the availability of a machine scoring mechanism will open the door to incorporation of various machine learning algorithms to throw out bad models, thereby removing the need for a human-in-the-loop altogether.

 ## Targets<a id="targets">
 Below is a table containing the SDSSID numbers from DR7, as well as the RA and DEC for each of the targets.
 The for each target take you to the associated